merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 It may be useful to restrict codons in the analysis to those encoding certain amino acids.
 Stop codons and the single codons encoding Met and Trp are excluded by default from calculation of synonymous codon relative frequencies (`--synonymous`).
 Relative frequencies across codons in a gene (`--relative`) are calculated for the selected amino acids, so the following option would return a table of codon frequencies relative to the codons encoding the selected nonpolar amino acids: `--include-amino-acids Gly Ala Val Leu Met Ile`.

 Dynamic exclusion of amino acids can be useful in the calculation of synonymous codon frequencies.
-For example, 0.5 AAT and 0.5 AAC for Asn may be statistically insignificant for a gene with 1 AAT and 1 AAC; even more meaningless would be 1.0 AAT and 0.0 AAC for a gene with 1 AAT and 0 AAC.
-Two options used in tandem remove rarer amino acids across the dataset, `--exclude-amino-acid-count` and `--exclude-amino-acid-fraction`.
-These set a minimum number of codons in a minimum number of genes to retain the amino acid.
-For example, amino acids with <5 codons in >90% of genes will be excluded from the analysis with the arguments, `--exclude-amino-acid-count 5 --exclude-amino-acid-fraction 0.9`.
+For example, 0.5 AAT and 0.5 AAC for Asn may be statistically insignificant for a gene with 1 AAT and 1 AAC; even more meaningless would be 1.0 AAT and 0.0 AAC for a gene with 1 AAT and 0 AAC. `--pansequence-min-amino-acids` removes rarer amino acids across the dataset, setting a minimum number of codons in a minimum number of genes to retain the amino acid.
+For example, amino acids with <5 codons in >90% of genes will be excluded from the analysis with `--pansequence-min-amino-acids 5 0.9`.

+Codons for rarer amino acids within each gene or function row can be excluded in the results table (replaced by NaN) with `--sequence-min-amino-acids`.
+This parameter only affects how the results are displayed.
+For example, amino acids with <5 codons in each row will be discarded in the results table with `--sequence-min-amino-acids 5`.

 #### Gene length and codon count

 Removal of genes with few codons can improve the statistical utility of relative frequencies. `--gene-min-codons` sets the minimum number of codons required in a gene, and this filter can be applied before and/or after the removal of rarer codons.
 Applied before, `--gene-min-codons` filters genes by length; applied after, it filters genes by codons remaining after removing rarer codons. `--min-codon-filter` can take three possible arguments: `length`, `remaining`, or, by default when codons are removed, `both`, which applies the `--gene-min-codons` filter both before and after codon removal.

-It may seem redundant for `remaining` and `both` to both be possibilities, but this is due to the possibility of dynamic amino acid exclusion using `--exclude-amino-acid-count` and `--exclude-amino-acid-fraction`.
+It may seem redundant for `remaining` and `both` to both be possibilities, but this is due to the possibility of dynamic amino acid exclusion using `--pansequence-min-amino-acids`.
 Amino acids are removed based on their frequency in a proportion of genes, so removing shorter genes by length before removing amino acids can affect which amino acids are dynamically excluded.

 #### Function codon count